fjolnir/Tranquil/Docs/Tranquil Spec.md

 	instance aMethod: 123; anotherMethod: 456 \ A semicolon can be used to separate multiple messages to the same receiver
 	                                          \ This is referred to as "cascading"

-	\ Accessing member variables
+	\ Accessing properties
 	obj#member = 123
 	a = obj#member
-	#member = 123 \ If no is provided, it's assumed to be 'self'
+	#member = 123 \ If no receiver is provided, it's assumed to be 'self'

 	\ Regular expressions
-	regexp = /[.]*/  \ Regular expressions are delimited by forward slashes /[foo...]/ matches: "foobar"
+	regexp = /[.]*/              \ Regular expressions are delimited by forward slashes /[foo...]/ matches: "foobar" \ Checks an expression against a string by sending it `matches:`

 	\ String interpolation
 	a = "expression"
-	b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded expression." b = "A string with an embedded «a»."  \ Equivalent but a lot nicer.
+	b = "A string with an embedded «a»."  \ Evaluates to "A string with an embedded expression." b = "A string with an embedded #{a}." \ Equivalent (Fallback for those with unfortunate keyboard layouts)

-	\ Unique strings
+	\ Immutable strings / Symbols
 	a = @string
 	b = @"constant string with spaces"